Quantcast

 In Memoriam

-Curtis J. Moody—the founder and chairman of Moody Nolan, the country’s largest African American–owned architecture firms—passed away this month at the age of 73.
+Curtis J. Moody—the founder and chairman of Moody Nolan, the country’s largest African American–owned architecture firm—passed away this month at the age of 73.
 Born and raised in Columbus, Ohio, Moody was enthralled with the architectural drawings of a family friend who was a contractor, an experience that later inspired his career in the home industry.
 Moody, who earned his bachelor’s degree in architecture from Ohio State University in 1972, founded his own firm, Moody and Associates, in 1982 and went on to partner with Howard E. Nolan two years later.
 He received numerous accolades throughout his career, including the Whitney M. Young Jr. Award and the American Institute of Architects Architecture Firm Award, the first African American–owned firm to receive the honor.
 “My dad’s vision was clear: Architecture could not only transform spaces but also uplift communities,” his son Jonathan Moody, who has led Moody Nolan since 2020, said in a statement.
 Moody is survived by his wife, Elaine, three sons and five grandchildren.

 Want to stay informed?
 Sign up for our newsletter, which recaps the week’s stories, and get in-depth industry news and analysis each quarter by subscribing to our print magazine.
 Join BOH Insider for discounts, workshops and access to special events such as the Future of Home conference.